MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/threading-model.md

 The only exception is for the `Content` property of `CoreWebView2WebResourceRequest`.
 The `Content` property stream is read from a background thread.
 The stream should be agile or should be created from a background STA, to prevent performance degradation of the UI thread.

-> [!NOTE]
-> Object properties are single-threaded.
+Object properties are single-threaded.
 For example, calling `CoreWebView2CookieManager.GetCookiesAsync(null)` from a thread other than `Main` will succeed (that is, cookies are returned); however, attempting to access the cookies' properties (such as `c.Domain`) after such a call will throw an exception.

 <!-- ====================================================================== -->